• Skip to main content

 In this case, the person is trying to rip you off.
 THAT’S rude.
 I believe Miss Manners will give you a pass on this social interaction.

 On the other hand, you don’t need to be ugly.
 By all means, never accuse them of anything.
-That will cause an uncomfortable scene to become very tense, very quick.
+That will cause an uncomfortable scene to become very tense, very quickly.
 In this case, make it clear they chose the wrong person to con.
 “NO.” Then walk away.
 The only other option is to say nothing and walk away.

 But these are all common sense things.
 Really?

-If I google “tourist scams,” there are almost 1.8 million results….. so maybe it’s not as common sense as it needs to be.
+If I Google “tourist scams,” there are almost 1.8 million results….. so maybe it’s not as common sense as it needs to be.

 When dealing with your money/credit cards,